AG2048/engsci-2t6-bot/README.md

 ```
 One thing to keep in mind is to not store the `@everyone` role in the csv file.
 This is because the bot will attempt to give back the `@everyone` role to the user when they rejoin the server, which is impossible and cause the bot to raise an error.

+If the act of giving a specific role raises an exception, log the exception and continue giving the other roles.

 We also just keep appending to the csv file, and when we read the csv file, just let the later entries of the same user override the earlier ones.

 ### Auto Banning: